 Though several studies have found that diversity can improve innovation and productivity, more recent analyses suggest that diversity alone is not enough.
 For example, one study found that, on average, diversity hurts performance when not coupled with psychological safety.
 Only when psychological safety was present did diversity drive business outcomes.

-Since diversity doesn’t necessarily increase performance, companies who defend diversity in terms of its positive impact on performance may risk undermining their DEIB strategies.
+Since diversity doesn’t necessarily increase performance, companies that defend diversity in terms of its positive impact on performance may risk undermining their DEIB strategies.
 As Professor of Strategic Management Sarah Kaplan notes, “such failures may lead to disillusionment with diversity efforts.”

 As companies continue to double down on their efforts to make their organizations more diverse and inclusive, they must remain mindful of how they defend (or not defend) these initiatives.
 For underrepresented applicants, diversity initiatives based on attempts to improve innovation can feel exploitative and insincere.